hdossani/scala-lab/README.md

 ## Exercises

 The exercises for this lab are organized in an implementation/unit test format.

+### J7 -> J8

+The Java 7 implementations for the exercises are already done.
+For Java 8, the methods are initially returning either 0 or empty Collections.
+Remove the @Ignore annotation from the J8 test classes and implement the solutions in Java 8.

+### J8 => Scala
 Partial implementations for the functions are supplied and you then have to replace the `???` (not yet implemented operator) with Scala code so the unit tests will pass.

 Initially all the ScalaTest cases are ignored.
 In order to enable them, just change `ignore` to `test` for each individual test case.